-Also known as third molars, wisdom teeth typically appear between ages 17 and 21.
+Also known as third molars, wisdom teeth typically appear between ages 17 and 25.
 These teeth can disrupt an otherwise healthy bite, crowding the mouth and causing other unpleasant symptoms like headaches and earaches.
 For this reason, it is recommended the wisdom teeth be removed before the teeth erupt, or grow in to the mouth.

 Immediately after wisdom teeth removal surgery, you will experience some swelling and bleeding.
-Exercise is not suggested at this time because you may disturb your sutures if you were to accidentally hit your mouth or clench your jaw during exercise.
+Exercise is not suggested at this time because you may disturb your sutures or dislodge the blood clot protecting the tooth socket if you were to accidentally hit your mouth or clench your jaw during exercise.